Monogram Foods: Facilities

 The first production plant Monogram Foods acquired is located in Chandler, Minnesota.
-The plant's legal name is Monogram Meat Snacks as it produces primarily meat jerky and sticks for King Cotton Meats and Trail's Best.
+The plant's legal name is Monogram Meat Snacks as it produces primarily meat jerky and sticks.
 It has seen significant capital investments since it was purchased in 2006, including four new production lines and an improved wastewater system.
-It has grown from 115 employees in 2006 to almost 400 in 2017.
+It has grown from 115 employees in 2006 to 400 in 2023.

 The company's facility in Martinsville, Virginia, has expanded four times since its purchase by Monogram Foods in 2009, increasing employment from 115 employees in 2009 to 600 in 2017.
-In 2015, improvements to warehousing and logistics capabilities were carried out in partnership with multiple local organizations, including The Virginia Economic Development Partnership, Martinsville-Henry County Economic Development Corporation, The Governor’s Opportunity Fund, and The Virginia Tobacco Indemnification and Community Revitalization Commission.
+In 2015, improvements to warehousing and logistics capabilities were carried out in partnership with multiple local organizations, including The Virginia Economic Development Partnership, Martinsville-Henry County Economic Development Corporation, The Governor's Opportunity Fund, and The Virginia Tobacco Indemnification and Community Revitalization Commission.